Nottingham University Business School

 Programme information

 This is a hybrid programme.
-It will be held face-to-face at The University of Nottingham's UK campuses and online via Microsoft Teams.
+It will be held face-to-face at the University of Nottingham's UK campuses and online via Microsoft Teams.
 Participants who are unable to travel to Nottingham will be able to join entirely online via Microsoft Teams.

 The programme will cost participants £2,995.
 This fee includes study materials, refreshments and lunch.
 It does not include accomodation.
+A 20% discount is available for alumni and groups and an early bird offer is also available.

 Upon completion of the programme, participants will be eligible to join our alumni network.